Valeria Milova

 Valeria Milova (born 13 March 1988) is an Estonian dancer and choreographer.
 She is best known for her role as a professional dancer on the Irish and Turkish versions of Dancing with the Stars.

 Career

 Milova started dancing at the age of eight.
 She is a former Estonian national hip hop dancing champion and has represented her country at the World and European Latin-American Championships.
 She has also been a finalist in the IDSF Amateur European Union Latin Championship and WDSF World Showdance Latin Championship in 2015.

 In 2015, Milova joined the Burn the Floor cruise tour.

+In 2019, Milova performed as a cast member of Heartbeat of Home, a live dance show produced by the producers of Riverdance.
+The show ran at the Piccadilly Theatre in the West End, London.
+Milova also served as choreographer for two numbers in the production.

+Milova co-created and choreographed the ballroom dance stage production Ballroom Theatre together with dancer and choreographer Vitali Kozmin.

 Dancing with the Stars

 Turkey (Yok Böyle Dans)

 In 2011, Milova was announced as one of the professional dancers for Yok Böyle Dans, the Turkish version of Dancing with the Stars.
 Milova was paired with soccer player Pascal Nouma.
 They reached the final of the competition finishing in second place.

 In 2012, Milova returned for the second, and final, season of Yok Böyle Dans.
 She was paired with Survivor Turkey contestant, Aydın Gülşen.
 They reached the fifth week of the competition before being eliminated, finishing in twelfth place.